alexandrpershin/BuffSDK/readme.md

 The app provides SDK with custom view named BuffView.
 BuffView is custom view which provides to client dialog with questions and answers.
-Clint can use BuffView as xml in layout.
+Client can use BuffView in xml layout.

 Important things to keep in mind before use:

 Use BuffView.initialize() to set up error callback and optional success callback.
 This method will start work of SDK.

-Use BuffView.onPause(),BuffView.stop() and BuffView.resume() to stop/pause and resume work
+Use BuffView.onPause(), BuffView.stop() and BuffView.resume() to stop/pause and resume work
-Of SDK.
+of SDK.
 These methods should be called from client side in case when Activity/Fragment was stopped/paused or resumed.

 ## Tech stack